deepikachhillar/deepikachhillar.github.io/nav/cv.md

 permalink: /cv/
 weight: 6
 ---
 I am a doctoral candidate in the Department of Business Administration at the University of Illinois, Urbana-Champaign.
 I plan to major in Organizational Theory and minor in Strategy.
-I am a recipient of the [AAUW fellowship] for academic year 2021-2022(https://www.aauw.org/resources/programs/fellowships-grants/){:target="_blank"}.
+I am a recipient of the [AAUW fellowship](https://www.aauw.org/resources/programs/fellowships-grants/){:target="_blank"} for academic year 2021-2022.

 My research draws on my professional experience where I spent five years working with Credit Suisse AG, Schlumberger Ltd., and 9.9 Education.

-In addition to my engineering degree in Computer Science from BITS Pilani University [BITS Pilani University](https://www.bits-pilani.ac.in/){:target="_blank"}, I also hold a Masters in Economics from the same institution.

 I received my bachelors in computer science engineering and masters in economics from [BITS Pilani University](https://www.bits-pilani.ac.in/){:target="_blank"}, and learnt about the wonderful world of liberal arts at [Ashoka University](https://www.ashoka.edu.in/){:target="_blank"}.